-A financial audit ("Single Audit") is required of sub-recipients each year an agency expends over \$750,000 in federal financial assistance (including FTA funds from ADOT) in accordance with CFR 200, subpart F. Sub-recipients are required to submit those audits, along with any material findings and plans to correct those findings, to ADOT in accordance with the terms, conditions, and timelines outlined in the Grant Agreement (Section 13).
-Audits are to be submitted via email to singleaudit@azdot.gov.
+A financial audit ("Single Audit") is required of sub-recipients each year an agency expends over \$1,000,000 in federal financial assistance (including FTA funds from ADOT) in accordance with CFR 200, subpart F. Sub-recipients are required to submit those audits to the Federal Audit Clearinghouse.
+If audit findings are identified, the subrecipient will need to submit plans to correct any findings, to ADOT in accordance with the terms, conditions, and timelines outlined in the Grant Agreement.
 If the amount of FTA funds from ADOT granted to a sub-recipient in a particular year alone does not trigger the requirement for the CFR 200, subpart F audit, but the cumulative amount of federal funds an agency expends does, ADOT still requires the sub-recipient to submit the audit per the Grant Agreement instructions.

 If the sub-recipient expends less than the CFR 200, subpart F audit threshold annually, then a Single Audit is not required.
-However, if the sub-recipient still decides to have a CFR 200, subpart F compliant audit conducted, the cost of the audit must be paid for with non-Federal sources.
+However, if the sub-recipient still decides to have a CFR 200, subpart F compliant audit conducted, the cost of the audit must be paid for with non-Federal sources and may not be charged to the 5310 grant.